Skip to main content

 Researchers used precise lake water surface temperatures (measured in kelvins) to improve understanding of lake surface temperature impacts on regional climate (Image created by Jiali Wang using the National Oceanic and Atmospheric Administration (NOAA) Great Lakes Surface Environmental Analysis (GLSEA) data set).

-Jiali Wang from the U.S. Department of Energy’s (DOE) Argonne National Laboratory is part of a project called Coastal Observations, Mechanisms, and Predictions Across Systems and Scales (COMPASS), funded by the Office of Biological and Environmental Research in the U.S. Department of Energy’s Office of Science.
+Jiali Wang from DOE’s Argonne is part of a project called Coastal Observations, Mechanisms, and Predictions Across Systems and Scales (COMPASS), funded by the Office of Biological and Environmental Research in the U.S. Department of Energy’s Office of Science.

 In a new study, Wang and a team of collaborators designed high resolution regional model experiments to explore how lake surface temperatures may affect the climate of the Great Lakes region.